plasmodic/ecto/doc/source/reference/ecto_cells.rst

    .. literalinclude:: conditional.py

-   The above sample uses the built in cell :ref:`TrueEveryN`
+   The above sample uses the built in cell :ref:`trueeveryn`_

 .. _trueeveryn: